 To break bad writing habits and adopt good ones, use this checklist to examine your drafts and cut fat.
 Once you have experience identifying these common culprits to clunky writing on current full-length drafts, implement the techniques as you write new pieces.The secret to making your writing sing is word economy.
 That’s the tweet.
 The end. #ContentMarketing #EliminateWordiness Click To Tweet

 1. Delete redundant phrases.

-You never need to say two words consecutively with the same meaning, examine your writing for accidental redundancy.
+You never need to say two words consecutively with the same meaning, so examine your writing for accidental redundancy.
 For example: “Close proximity.”
 Proximity means close, It’s either close or not close.
 Here are some other common repetitive phrases:

 - Basic necessities

 - Added bonus

 - End result